 Living on-campus at Hopkins is an important part of your student’s experience.
 It provides them with an opportunity to engage with their peers and to participate in various programs planned by the Residence Life staff.
 You can explore the JHU residence halls and find recommendations for what your student should bring at the Community Living website.

 Join us for Family Weekend to explore the campus community, connect with faculty and staff, meet fellow Blue Jay Families, and experience JHU with your student.
-This annual three-day event is packed with tours, class lectures, meet and greets, cultural events, and much more to connect you to the campus and your student’s new home.
-Family Weekend is October 2–4, 2020, and will be combined with our first inaugural Hopkins Day!
+This year’s Virtual Family Weekend will take place on October 2–4, 2020.
+We will be posting updates more updates about Family Weekend in the future!

 Blue Jay Family Ambassadors